cysouw/diathesis/text/c01_introduction.md

 ![Names for isolated remappings without involvement of the subject](figures/objectdiatheses.png){#fig:objectdiatheses}

 I will discuss the different role-remappings from [@fig:objectdiatheses] in three subsections.
-First, I will look at the various kinds of applicatives and antipassives, then at the drops and additions, and finally at the symmetrical exchanges on the diagonal.
+First, I will look at the various kinds of applicatives and antipassives (mid left and mid top), then at the drops and additions (right and bottom), and finally at the symmetrical exchanges (on the diagonal).
+Note that the bottom right part of [@fig:objectdiatheses] is completely empty because these remappings are no diatheses anymore.

 #### Applicative & antipassive {.unnumbered}

 Applicatives and antipassives are very similar, though reversed. ~~applicatives [ADJ > OBJ]~~ change a prepositional phrase into a case-marked phrase, while ~~antipassives [OBJ > ADJ]~~ convert a case-marked phrase into a prepositional phrase.
 Given this affinity, instead of 'antipassive' it might be better to call such remappings 'antiapplicative' [e.g. @haspelmath2004c: 1132].
 However, because the name 'antipassive' is already strongly entrenched in the grammatical literature, I decided not to add to the naming-confusion any more.

-Applicatives occur frequently with the addition of a preverb, like in the alternation between *steigen auf* 'to climb' and *besteigen* 'to mount' [@Next], see [@sec:preverb-applicative].
+Applicatives occur frequently with the addition of a preverb, like in the alternation between *steigen auf* 'to climb' and *besteigen* 'to mount' [@next], see [@sec:preverb-applicative].

 :::ex
 a.
 Sie steigt auf den Berg.
 b.
 Sie besteigt den Berg.
 :::

-Antipassives in German are typically unmarked, like in the alternation between *schießen auf* 'to aim at' and *schießen* 'to shoot' [@Next], see [@sec:prepositions-accusative-antipassive].
+Antipassives in German are typically unmarked, like in the alternation between *schießen auf* 'to aim at' and *schießen* 'to shoot' [@next], see [@sec:prepositions-accusative-antipassive].
 Because this alternation is unmarked it is debatable what the direction of the diathesis is.
-An example with a clear direction is the alternation between *treffen* 'to meet' and *sich treffen mit* 'to meet with [@NNext], see [@sec:reflexive-mit-antipassive].
+An example of an antipassive with a clear direction is the alternation between *treffen* 'to meet' and *sich treffen mit* 'to meet with [@nnext], see [@sec:reflexive-mit-antipassive].

 :::ex
 a.
 Ich schieße den Bären.